Guest Speakers

 His research focuses on understanding distributed and federated training algorithms, particularly how they interact with system-level and statistical heterogeneity, with the goal of designing efficient and practical algorithms.
 Samuel is broadly interested in federated learning, distributed optimization, and efficient deep learning.

-Miguel Hernán, MIT
+Miguel Hernán, Harvard University

 Kolokotrones Professor of Biostatistics and Epidemiology at the Harvard Chan School of Public Health and Director of CAUSALab